-- The top-level field provides a drop-down list consisting of "ISBN/DOI etc.," "Title," "Creator," "Publisher," and "Keyword."
-This field can be duplicated any number of times, to search by any or all of these choices, and by more than one entry of a given type. - The "Sort By" field offers choices of "Relevance," "Title," "Publication Date," "Upload Date," and "Remediation Date." - The "Repository" field provides "(any)," "EMMA," "ACE," and "Internet Archive." - The "Feature" field provides a list of several different Braille formats, Speech formats, and PDF formats. - The "Format" field provides a drop-down consisting of "BRF," "DAISY," "DAISY Audio," "EPUB," "Braille," "PDF," "Microsoft Word," "Tactile," "Kurzweil," and "RTF." - The "Accessibility" field provides a list of 39 potential accessibility features that might be relevant for a particular end user, such as "Alternative Text," "Captions," "MathML," "Print Page Numbers," "Tagged PDF," "Transcript," and many others. - A "Page Size" field enables specification of the number of results to display per page.
+• The top-level field provides a drop-down list consisting of "ISBN/DOI etc.," "Title," "Creator," "Publisher," and "Keyword."
+This field can be duplicated any number of times, to search by any or all of these choices, and by more than one entry of a given type.

+- The "Sort By" field offers choices of "Relevance," "Title," "Publication Date," "Upload Date," and "Remediation Date." - The "Repository" field provides "(any)," "EMMA," "ACE," "Internet Archive," "OpenAlex," and "University of Michigan Press." - The "Feature" field provides a list of several different Braille formats, Speech formats, and PDF formats. - The "Format" field provides a drop-down consisting of "(any)," "EPUB," "PDF," "Microsoft Word," "RTF," "HTML," "TeX," "LaTeX," "DAISY," "DAISY Audio," "BRF," "Braille," "Kurzweil," "Tactile," and "Other." - The "Accessibility" field provides a list of 39 potential accessibility features that might be relevant for a particular end user, such as "Alternative Text," "Captions," "MathML," "Print Page Numbers," "Tagged PDF," "Transcript," and many others. - A "Page Size" field enables specification of the number of results to display per page.

-These features not only make it easy to enter specifications, the drop-down lists also ensure that typographical errors don't occur.
+These features not only make it easy to enter specifications; the drop-down lists also ensure that typographical errors don't occur.